-Here is a summary of the general flow steps; the details will come later:
+Here is a summary of the general flow steps; the details will come later

-- 1. Use the System Builder utility to generate a Quartus II project preconfigured for the DEO-Nano board.
-This step is specific to the DEO-Nano board. - 2.
+- 1. Use the System Builder utility to generate a Quartus II project preconfigured for the DE0-Nano board.
+This step is specific to the DE0-Nano board. - 2.
 Use Qsys to generate the hardware description of your processor system.
-In addition to the HDL files,

-Osys generates an .sopcinfo file that describes the system.

-- 3. Use Quartus II to compile the hardware description generated by Qsys into an FPGA configuration file (.sof), and to download the configuration file into the FPGA to implement the system's hardware. - 4.
-Use Nios II SBT for Eclipse to write the software that is executed by the Nios II CPU.
-Nios II SBT for Eclipse learns about the hardware from the Qsys-generated .sopcinfo file, and is thus able to compile your software for the Nios II generated hardware.
+In addition to the HDL files, Qsys generates an .sopcinfo file that describes the system. - 3.
+Use Quartus II to compile the hardware description generated by Qsys into an FPGA configuration file (.sopcinfo), and to download the configuration file into the FPGA to implement the system's hardware. - 4.
+Use Nios II SBT for Eclipse to develop the software for the configured hardware.
+Nios II SBT for Eclipse learns about the hardware from the Qsys-generated .sopcinfo file, in order to compile the software for the generated hardware.